-If the student drops a course during the first five (5) business days of the semester, the student is considered never enrolled and the course will not be listed on an official transcript.
+If the student drops a course by the published deadline, the student is considered never enrolled and the course will not be listed on an official transcript.

-After the fifth business day of the semester, a student must withdraw from the course and the course will appear on their transcript with a grade as outlined below:
+After the published deadline, a student must withdraw from the course and the course will appear on their transcript with a grade as outlined below:

-The last day to drop a course is at the 70% completion point of the semester.
+The last day to withdraw from a course is at the 70% completion point of the semester.
 The date will be published in the College calendar and the catalog.
-A student who desires to withdraws from a course before this date will receive a "W" if passing and a "WF" if failing.
+A student who desires to withdraw from a course before this date will receive a "W" if passing and a "WF" if failing.